ecoen66/homebridge-dummy-contact/README.md

 ## Timed Switches

 You may also want to create a timed switch that turns itself off after being on for a given time (for example, five seconds).
+The switch can be repeatedly turned on prior to the timer expiration, which will reset the timer.
 This can be done by passing the 'time' argument in your config.json:

 ```
     "accessories": [